 P.O.
 Box 2029, MC-245

 - Requests are reviewed in the order received, and may take up to 10 business days for processing.

 Licensees are required to attest as to whether or not the profile information is correct at the time of registration/renewal and to initiate correction of any incorrect information.
-However, physicians should maintain current profile information by submitting updates and corrections as changes occur.
+However, physicians must maintain current profile information by submitting updates and corrections as changes occur, pursuant to Board rules.

 (1) Any change of mailing or practice address;

 (2) Incarceration in a state or federal penitentiary;

 (3) A description of any conviction for a felony, a Class A or Class B misdemeanor, or a Class C misdemeanor involving moral turpitude;

 (4) A description of any charges reported to the board to which the physician has pleaded no contest, for which the physician is the subject of deferred adjudication or pretrial diversion, or in which sufficient facts of guilt were found and the matter was continued by a court;